-For the quarterly period ended March 31, 2021
+For the quarterly period ended September 30, 2021

-[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-(Commission File Number)

-SCANDIUM INTERNATIONAL MINING CORP.

-(Exact name of registrant as specified in its charter)

-British Columbia, Canada

-(State or other jurisdiction of incorporation or organization)

-98-1009717 (IRS Employer

-Identification No.)

-1430 Greg Street, Suite 501, Sparks, Nevada 89431

-(Address of principal executive offices) (Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act: None

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No [

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes [X] No []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nonaccelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Emerging growth company []
+[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECULACT OF 1934 RITIES EXCHANGE For the transition period from to 000-54416 (Commission File Number) SCANDIUM INTERNATIONAL MINING CORP.
+(Exact name of registrant as specified in its charter) British Columbia, Canada (State or other jurisdiction of incorporation or organization) 98-1009717 (IRS Employer Identification No.) 1430 Greg Street, Suite 501, Sparks, Nevada 89431 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) $\frac{N/A}{A}$ (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to be 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or that the registrant was required to file such reports), and (2) has been subject to so for the past 90 days.
+Yes [X] No [] for such shorter period Indicate by check mark whether the registrant has submitted electronically every required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of the preceding 12 months (or for such shorter period that the registrant was required Yes [X] No [1] his chapter) during the Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company. "large accelerated filer," "accelerated filer," "smaller reporting company," a company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Small Emerging growth company [] See the definitions of and "emerging growth

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the he extended transition period for complying with any new or revised financial accounting standards provide ed pursuant to Section 13(a) of the Exchange Act. []

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X]
+Yes $[\]$ No [X]

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date: As of May 10, 2021, the registrant's outstanding common stock consisted of 316,272,595 shares.
+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date: As of November 5, 2021, the registrant's outstanding common stock consisted of 316,272,595 shares.